Now watch this: US coach Mauricio Pochettino turns to laptop in-game during match with Senegal - WTOP News

 Television cameras showed the U.S. coach pointing to the screen with a finger as he talked, apparently showing desired movements on the field.
 Huddled players watched intently.

 Pochettino said the U.S. has not been told by FIFA whether laptop use during breaks will be allowed during the World Cup.
-FIFA did not immediately respond to a request for comment.
+FIFA said it will “look into this and come back if there’s anything we can share.”

 Midfielder Weston McKennie said any time he can see and learn from field movement is helpful.